nickeubank/ds4humans/_build/html/_sources/30_questions/05_positive_v_normative.md

 In the following chapters, we will be diving into the intricacies of Descriptive, Passive-Prediction, and Causal Questions in detail.
 We will discuss the role each of these question types plays in solving problems and the issues that arise when answering them.

-First, however, we need to discuss another important concept: the distinction between "positive" and "normative" questions (sometimes referred to as "descriptive v prescriptive questions" in the natural sciences, though to avoid overloading the term "descriptive," we’ll stick to the social science terminology).
+First, however, we need to discuss another important concept: the distinction between "positive" and "normative" questions (sometimes referred to as "descriptive v. prescriptive questions" in the natural sciences, though to avoid overloading the term "descriptive," we'll stick to the social science terminology).

 ## Positive Questions